Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

         - `PUT /settings/current_semester`: Update the current semester value (Admin only).
 - **GET /**: Root endpoint to verify the backend is running.

-## Changelog (December 2025)
-- **UI Overhaul:**
-    - **Student Settings:** Completely redesigned with a modern gradient theme, profile cards, and improved form layouts.
-    - **Teacher Settings:** Updated to match the new modern design language.
-    - **Dashboard:** Student dashboard now displays real-time CGPA data fetched from the database.
-    - **Navbar:** Added dynamic "Open Portal" button for logged-in users, replacing Login/Register links.
-- **New Features:**
-    - **Teacher Profiles:**
-        - **Edit Profile:** Teachers can now manage their academic profile including Published Papers, Research Interests, Projects, Contact Details, and Office Hours via a dedicated page.
-        - **Faculty Type:** Teachers can set their status as **Permanent** or **Adjunct** in the Edit Profile page.
-        - **Preferences:** New page for teachers to select preferred courses and section counts, with validation based on Faculty Type (12 credits for Permanent, 3 for Adjunct).
-        - **Public Profile:** Added a public-facing profile page for teachers (`/teacher/profile/:id`) accessible without login.
-    - **Account Deletion:** Students can now permanently delete their accounts via the "Danger Zone" in settings.
-Requires confirmation.
-- **Database & Backend:**
-    - **Schema Updates:** Added `faculty_type` to `teachers` table and created `teacher_preferences` table.
-    - **Schema Cleanup:** Removed `course_history` column from the `students` table and related API endpoints.
-    - **Profile API:** Enhanced `DELETE /profile/student` endpoint for secure account removal.
-    - **Scheduler Logic:** Updated to support day patterns (ST, MW, RA) for standard courses.
-    - **Availability:** Added `availability` column to `ClassSchedule` table for easier querying.
-    - **Email Service:** Implemented basic email service for admin notifications.
-## Teacher Preferences Workflow Updates

-### Backend Changes
-- **`POST /profile/teacher/preferences`**: Now deletes **ALL** existing preferences for the teacher before saving the new ones.
-This ensures that if a teacher removes a course from their list, it is actually removed from the database.
-It also resets the status of all preferences to `pending` upon re-submission.
-- **`POST /admin/preferences/reject-all`**: Now **deletes** all pending preferences from the database instead of just marking them as 'rejected'.
-This forces teachers to re-submit their choices.
-- **`POST /admin/preferences/reject/{id}`**: Now **deletes** the specific preference request instead of marking it as 'rejected'.

-### Frontend Changes
-- **Teacher Portal (`Preferences.jsx`)**:
-  - `handleSave` now updates the local state with the response from the server, ensuring the UI immediately reflects the new `pending` status.
-  - `getStatusNote` logic updated to check if *any* preference is accepted or pending, rather than just checking the first one.

-### Behavior
-1. **Teacher Submits**: Old preferences are wiped.
-New ones are saved as `pending`.
-2. **Admin Rejects**: The preference record is deleted.
-The teacher sees their list is empty (or missing that course) and must add it again.
-3. **Admin Accepts**: The preference status becomes `accepted`.

----
-**Updated as of Dec 25, 2025.**

-## Teacher Preferences Approval Workflow

-### Features
-- Teachers submit course preferences (saved as requests with status 'pending').
-- Admins see all requests in a new "Manage Preferences" page, with options to accept/reject all or individually.
-- Teachers see the status of their preferences (Acceptance Pending, Accepted, Rejected).
-- Only accepted preferences are used for auto-scheduling.

-### Backend
-- Added `status` column to `TeacherPreference` (pending, accepted, rejected).
-- New endpoints in `api/admin_preferences.py`:
-  - `GET /admin/preferences/requests`: List all pending requests.
-  - `POST /admin/preferences/accept-all`: Accept all pending requests.
-  - `POST /admin/preferences/reject-all`: Reject all pending requests.
-  - `POST /admin/preferences/accept/{pref_id}`: Accept individual request.
-  - `POST /admin/preferences/reject/{pref_id}`: Reject individual request.
-- Teacher preference POST endpoint now saves as 'pending' and does not overwrite accepted ones.

-### Frontend
-- **Admin Portal:**
-  - New page: `src/pages/admin/ManagePreferences.jsx` with tabular view, bulk and individual accept/reject buttons.
-- **Teacher Portal:**
-  - Preferences page shows status note (Acceptance Pending, Accepted, Rejected).

-### Database
-- Migration script: `add_status_column.py` adds `status` column to `teacher_preferences` table.

-### Usage
-- Teachers submit preferences as usual.
-- Admins review and approve/reject requests in the Manage Preferences page.
-- Teachers see the status of their requests.
-- Only accepted preferences are used for scheduling.

----

-**All code and endpoints are updated as of Dec 25, 2025.**